rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 In this section, you are going to upload the actual working code, to overlay the placeholders created earlier.
 Before proceding, you must modify a few files to match your specific environment.

-1. Download the sample [actual working code] and unzip it into a directory.
+1. Download the **vsl.zip** file (conatins sample working code) from the [Sample code github repository].
+Unzip the file into a directory.

 2. Modify files in the breadboxportal directory.